NoeSamaille/sandbox/Installing-Redhat-Openshift-4-on-Bare-Metal.md

 > :warning: Adapt settings to fit to your environment.

-> :information_source: Run this on Load Balancer
+> :information_source: Run this on Installer

 ```
 INST_DIR=~/ocpinst